seanhenry/MockGenerator/README.md

 - Handles overloaded method declarations.
 - Regenerate your mock in one action.
 - Supports associated types.
-- Respects public mocks and makes queries publicly available.
+- Respects public and open mocks and makes queries publicly available.
 - Records multiple invocations of methods and their parameters.

 ## Usage example